mssch/kismatic/docs/INSTALL.md

 Create your DNS CNAME or load balancer alias for your Kubernetes master nodes based on their hostnames.

-**Validate**
+# <a name="validate"></a>Validate

 Having updated your plan, from your installation machine run

 `./kismatic install validate`

 This will cause the installer to validate the structure and content of your plan, as well as the readiness of your nodes and network for installation.
-Any errors detected will be written to standard out.
+Any errors detected will be written to stdout.

 This step will result in the copying of the kismatic-inspector to each node via ssh.
-You should expect it to fail if all your nodes are not yet set up to be accessed via ssh.
+You should expect it to fail if all your nodes are not yet set up to be accessed via ssh; in this case, only the failure to connect (not the readiness of the node) will be reported.

-**Apply**
+Note: if you're confident about the structure of your plan file and the state of your cluster, validation will be performed during `install apply` as well.
+Feel free to throw caution to the wind.

+# <a name="install"></a>Install

 Having a valid plan, from your installation machine run